arjan-s/fossil-hr-watchface/README.md

 # fossil-hr-watchface

 ## Introduction
-The Fossil Hybrid HR watches have dynamic watchfaces since firmware version DN1.0.2.20r.v1 (app 4.6.0).
-These watchfaces are built in [JerryScript 2.1.0](https://jerryscript.net/) and packed together with assets and configuration into one file.
-[Gadgetbridge](http://gadgetbridge.org/) does not have support for these dynamic watchfaces, which means it's not possible to set/modify watchfaces and complications on modern firmwares.
+The Fossil Hybrid HR watches have dynamic (free-form) watchfaces since firmware version DN1.0.2.20r.v1 (official app 4.6.0).
+These watchfaces are built in [JerryScript 2.1.0](https://jerryscript.net/) and packed together with assets and configurations into one file.

-Gadgetbridge does have the ability to upload the watchface/watchapp files to the watch, but due to licensing of Fossil's code, they cannot be redistributed.
-Hence the need for this open source watchface.
-A future version of Gadgetbridge can support dynamic watchfaces as long as they are built from fully open source code.
+[Gadgetbridge](http://gadgetbridge.org/) (0.59.0 and up) uses the open source code from this repository to support these dynamic watchfaces.
+Due to licensing of Fossil's code, the official watchfaces cannot be redistributed.
+Hence the need for an open source watchface.

-**Note:** self-built watchfaces are only supported by Gadgetbridge, not by the official Fossil app.
+**Note:** this open source watchface is only supported by Gadgetbridge, not by the official Fossil app.

 ## Credits
 - Daniel Dakhno, for his [app SDK](https://github.com/dakhnod/Fossil-HR-SDK), which has provided tools and information necessary to analyze and build watchfaces.